ianheggie-oaf/scraper_utils/docs/parallel_requests.md

 # Parallel Request Processing

-The ScraperUtils library provides a mechanism for executing HTTP requests in parallel while still maintaining the interleaved fiber-based scheduling system.
+The ScraperUtils library provides a mechanism for executing operations in parallel using a thread pool, while still maintaining the interleaved fiber-based scheduling system.

 ## Overview